tasuki/natka/about.md

 <div class="pure-u-1-1 pure-u-lg-1-2"><div class="column-eng">
 <p><strong>About me</strong></p>
-<p>When designing, I am very close to the maxim formulated by American architect Louis Henry Sullivan - Form fallows function.
+<p>When designing, I am very close to the maxim formulated by American architect Louis Henry Sullivan - form follows function.
 Working with material is important to me - learning its pros and cons.
 I pay special attention to detail and finish.
 However, I try to find inspiration in nature and the reality that surrounds me.</p>
 <p>Photo: Klaudia Jelonek</p>
 </div></div>